aislabunimi/privacy.aware.od/README.md

 # Privacy-oriented deep learning for object detection in curious cloud-based robot ecosystems

-You can find the trained models and the datasets [here](https://mega.nz/folder/QXYwyawI#h0xKjDmgAUamI61ekhmyMg).

 ## Installation and Setup

 Simply run the scripts called `install.sh` under the folder scripts: